DevBash1/NoDB/README.md

 Isn't that cool.
 being able to import you MySQL DataBases to NoDB.

-You can edit your rows from the NoDB Admin too by Editing the Row and Pressing.
+You can edit your rows from the NoDB Admin by Editing the Row and Pressing.
 ```javascript
 Ctrl + M
 ```